nixuris/serein/assets/docs/Serein.md

 The `serein` CLI is designed to simplify tasks such as updating your system and Serein configurations, managing configuration generations, enabling/disabling features, and uninstalling the environment.

+## Architecture Overview

+The `serein` CLI is built using Python with the `typer` library.
+It has been modularized for better maintainability and scalability.
+Here's a brief overview of the structure:

+*   **`serein` (executable)**: A Bash wrapper script located in the root of the repository.
+This script's primary role is to activate the Python virtual environment (`.venv`) and then execute the main Python script.
+This ensures that the CLI always runs with its required dependencies.

+*   **`functions/serein.py`**: The main entry point for the Python application.
+This script is responsible for initializing `typer` and registering all the available commands.
+It acts as a dispatcher, directing the user's input to the appropriate command module.

+*   **`functions/commands/`**: This directory is a Python package that contains the core logic for each CLI command.
+It is organized as follows:
+    *   `__init__.py`: An empty file that marks the `commands` directory as a Python package, allowing for modular imports.
+    *   `utils.py`: A collection of shared helper functions used by multiple commands (e.g., for printing colored output, running shell commands, checking for persistent installation).
+    *   `config.py`: Contains all the logic for the `serein config` subcommand, including listing, enabling, and disabling configurations.
+    *   `update.py`: Implements the `serein update` command.
+    *   `rollback.py`: Implements the `serein rollback` command.
+    *   `uninstall.py`: Implements the `serein uninstall` command.
+    *   `feature.py`: Implements the `serein enable` and `serein disable` commands for managing plugins.

+This modular design separates concerns, making it easier to debug issues, add new commands, and understand the overall structure of the application.

 ## Commands

 ### `serein update [stable|edge] [--force|-f]`